After Graduation from the Residential Phase

 What Happens After Graduation

 After the graduation ceremony, cadets do many things differently.
-They no longer live at Camp Pendleton.
+They no longer live at the State Military Reservation.
 They don’t wear military-style uniforms.
 And they don’t march in formation or drill.

 But they DO continue to do one very important thing, which is to expand their communication with their mentors.